 - Unsafe stacking of boxes of hangers, shoes, and accessories in the storage room and in the bathroom were in danger of toppling onto employees

 "These were obvious and easily preventable conditions that placed store employees needlessly at risk," said Warren Simpson, OSHA's area director in Hartford.
-"Overstocking and improper stocking of goods prevents employees from exiting the workplace swiftly and safely in the event of a fire or other emergency.
 This is not the first time that Guess? has been cited for blocked access.
 To ensure the well-being of its employees, Guess? must effectively address these issues at all its locations."

 Safety Stand-Down Puts the Brakes on Injuries at Georgia Road Sites